-- MuGard[TM] is our approved product for the management of oral mucositis, a frequent side-effect of cancer therapy for which there is no established treatment.
+- · MuGardTM is our approved product for the management of oral mucositis, a frequent side-effect of cancer therapy for which there is no established treatment.
 The market for mucositis treatment is estimated to be in excess of \$1 billion world-wide.
 MuGard, a proprietary nanopolymer formulation, has received marketing allowance in the U.S. from the FDA.
-MuGard has been launched in Germany, Italy, UK, Greece and the Nordic countries by our European commercial partner, SpePharm.
 We launched MuGard in the United States in the fourth quarter of 2010.
-We are working with our partners in Korea and China for registration and marketing. - Our lead development candidate for the treatment of cancer is ProLindac[TM], a nanopolymer DACH-platinum prodrug.
+We are continuing training of our third-party MuGard representatives on the product, on the oral mucositis condition and on our sales strategy.
+MuGard prescriptions are growing weekly and we have placed emphasis on our sampling and marketing efforts to build demand, grow oncologist awareness and increase payer uptake.
+MuGard has also been launched in Germany, Italy, UK, Greece and the Nordic countries by our European commercial partner, SpePharm.
+Our China partners have received the acceptance letter from the State Food and Drug Administration of China.
+We anticipate marketing approval in China in the second half of 2011. - · Our lead development candidate for the treatment of cancer is ProLindacTM, a nanopolymer DACH-platinum prodrug.
 We initiated a study of ProLindac combined with Paclitaxel in second line treatment of platinum pretreated advanced ovarian cancer patients in the fourth quarter of 2010.
 This multi-center study of up to 25 evaluable patients is being conducted in France.
 We are also currently planning a number of combination trials, looking at combining ProLindac with other cancer agents in solid tumor indications including colorectal and ovarian cancer.
-The DACH-platinum incorporated in ProLindac is the same active moiety as that in oxaliplatin (Eloxatin; Sanofi-Aventis), which has sales in excess of \$2.0 billion. - Thiarabine, or 4-thio Ara-C, is a next generation nucleoside analog licensed from Southern Research Institute.
+The DACH-platinum incorporated in ProLindac is the same active moiety as that in oxaliplatin (Eloxatin; Sanofi-Aventis), which has sales in excess of \$2.0 billion. - · Thiarabine, or 4-thio Ara-C, is a next generation nucleoside analog licensed from Southern Research Institute.
 Previously named SR9025 and OSI-7836, the compound has been in two Phase 1/2 solid tumor human clinical trials and was shown to have antitumor activity.
-We are working with leukemia and lymphoma specialists at MD Anderson Cancer Center in Houston and have initiated additional Phase 2 clinical trials in adult AML, ALL and other indications. - CobOralTM is our proprietary preclinical nanopolymer oral drug delivery technology based on the natural vitamin B12 oral uptake mechanism.
+We are working with leukemia and lymphoma specialists at MD Anderson Cancer Center in Houston and have initiated additional Phase 2 clinical trials in adult AML, ALL and other indications. - · CobOralTM is our proprietary preclinical nanopolymer oral drug delivery technology based on the natural vitamin B12 oral uptake mechanism.
 We are currently developing a product for the oral delivery of insulin, and have conducted sponsored development of a product for oral delivery of human growth hormone.
-We have signed or are in discussion with several companies regarding the sponsored development of CobOral drug delivery formulations of proprietary and non-proprietary actives. - CobaCyteTM-mediated cancer targeted delivery is a preclinical technology which makes use of the fact that cell surface receptors for vitamins such as B12 are often overexpressed by cancer cells.
+We have signed or are in discussion with several companies regarding the sponsored development of CobOral drug delivery formulations of proprietary and non-proprietary actives. - · CobaCyteTM-mediated cancer targeted delivery is a preclinical technology which makes use of the fact that cell surface receptors for vitamins such as B12 are often overexpressed by cancer cells.
 This technology uses nanopolymer constructs to deliver more anticancer drug to tumors while protecting normal tissues.